Social Security Number (SSN)

 All US citizens, when filing their US taxes, need a Social Security Number (SSN).
 It is also sometimes referred to as a Tax Identification Number (TIN).
 The Internal Revenue Service (IRS), uses the Tax Identification Numbers (TIN’s) as an identification number for the administration of tax payers.

-If you are an American living abroad, who needs to file, you will most likely need a SSN, in order to complete your filing.
+If you are an American living abroad, who needs to file, you will need a SSN, in order to complete your filing.

 When to use a SSN